nautobot/nautobot/nautobot/docs/user-guide/administration/installation/install_system.md

     sudo -u root mysql
     ```

-    Example output:
+    ```no-highlight
+    CREATE DATABASE nautobot;
+    CREATE USER 'nautobot'@'localhost' IDENTIFIED BY 'insecure_password';
+    GRANT ALL ON nautobot.* TO 'nautobot'@'localhost';
+    \q
+    ```

+    ??? example "MySQL Example output"

         ```no-highlight
         Welcome to the MySQL monitor.
 Commands end with ; or \g.
         Your MySQL connection id is 11
         Server version: 8.0.25-0ubuntu0.20.04.1 (Ubuntu)

         Copyright (c) 2000, 2021, Oracle and/or its affiliates.

         Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.

         Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

         mysql> CREATE DATABASE nautobot;
         Query OK, 1 row affected (0.00 sec)

         mysql> CREATE USER 'nautobot'@'localhost' IDENTIFIED BY 'insecure_password';
         Query OK, 0 rows affected (0.01 sec)

         mysql> GRANT ALL ON nautobot.* TO 'nautobot'@'localhost';
         Query OK, 0 rows affected (0.00 sec)

         mysql> \q
         Bye
         ```

     #### Verify MySQL Service Status